MicrosoftDocs/memdocs/memdocs/intune/protect/microsoft-cloud-pki-configure-byoca.md

 1. Return to the Cloud PKI CA list in the admin center.
 Select **Refresh** to see your new CA.
 1. Select the CA.
 1. Under **Basics**, the status should read *Signing required*.
 Go to **Properties**.
 1. Select **Download CSR**.
-Wait while Intune downloads a REQ-formatted file with the name of the CA. The following example image shows that the file name is **Contoso BYOCA Issuing CA.req**.
+Wait while Intune downloads a REQ-formatted file with the name of the CA. For example: *Contoso BYOCA Issuing CA.req*

 ## Step 2: Sign Certificate Signing Request